Our five tips for traveling with toddlers and babies can help you consider your next destination and how to enjoy it.

 Travel specialist Raquel recommends taking a baby carrier instead of a stroller, especially for active parents.
 “Spain, Portugal, France, and Italy are chock full of charming medieval cities, towns and villages, with narrow cobblestone streets that can be tricky with a stroller.”
 Lighten your load, and weave your way around with a bit of ease and variety for your baby.

-Make it easy for yourself whenever possible.
+The best tips for traveling with a toddler focus on ways to make it easy for yourself whenever possible.
 “It’s much more enjoyable to be picked up at an airport with a driver who will help you with luggage and navigate an airport than to try to figure out where to pick up a rental car after you’ve flown all night and are in a foreign land,” says Suzie, who plans trips for several regions of the world.

 An expert with knowledge of the area and experience in traveling with children can make a big difference for a seamless experience.
 There are accommodations to suit every kind of family, and helping your travel specialist to understand what makes things best for your family is paramount for having a great trip.

 If you plan on plenty of day trips when in a European city, it could be easy to stay close to the train station.
 If you are looking for a beach getaway, you could find a family-friendly resort.
 Perhaps your child hates being in a car seat but is fine on planes and trains or maybe your children like to run around the outdoors but feel confined in shops.
-“Sometimes we forgot that babies have different personalities and like different things,” Raquel says.
+“Sometimes we forget that babies have different personalities and like different things,” Raquel says.
 Planning around your baby’s preferences and personality can significantly improve your vacation experience.

 Do you need more than one room so that you can spread out?
 Is a small apartment a good idea?
 Does your baby need a dark room to sleep well?
 Would you like to have an outdoor space to allow for adults to stay up after the kids are asleep?
 While the ideal scenario may not always be possible, knowing what makes things “perfect” for you allows your travel plans to support what you need most.